-However, stealth aircraft like the Lockheed F-117 is only optimized against certain frequencies.
-Historically, missiles have had to rely on high-resolution radars that utilize beams with wavelengths measured in centimeters and millimeters to target stealth aircraft.
-These frequencies are known as the SHF and EHF bands, respectively.
-These SHF and EHF band radars are better at estimating the speed and location of non-stealth targets than radars that utilize longer wavelengths, therefore they can guide missiles more accurately.
-Stealth aircraft are optimized against targets in these bands, making it difficult to get a weapons-quality track on them.<
+However, it is important to note that stealth aircraft like the Lockheed F-117 are only optimized against specific frequencies.
+In the past, missiles used high-resolution radars with wavelengths measured in centimeters and millimeters (known as the SHF and EHF bands, respectively) to target stealth aircraft.
+These frequencies are better at estimating the speed and location of non-stealth targets, allowing them to guide missiles more accurately.
+As a result, stealth aircraft are designed to be difficult to detect by radar operating in these bands.

-No sooner than the dust had cleared over Baghdad did the Russians/Soviets begin work on counters to the US’s stealth technology.
-The Russians immediately recognized that stealth aircraft had relatively poor performance against aircraft with wavelengths measured in meters or decimeters, operating in the VHF and UHF bands respectively.
-Modern stealth aircraft rely on honeycomb type structures in the aircraft skin to trap radar waves.
-However, these longer wavelength radars produce beams that are too long to get trapped in these structures.
-Additionally, they tend to resonate off of defining features on the aircraft like the engine inlets or vertical or horizontal stabilizers, that is up to 10x the length of the radar that is observing them, producing a sizable return.
-Consequently, these radars can observe stealth aircraft with relative ease.
+Upon the conclusion of the Gulf War, the Russians/Soviets began working on countermeasures to US stealth technology.
+They quickly realized that stealth aircraft were not as effective against radar operating in the VHF and UHF bands, with wavelengths measured in meters or decimeters.
+Modern stealth aircraft use honeycomb structures in the skin to trap radar waves, but these longer wavelength radars produce beams that are too long to be trapped by these structures.
+Additionally, they tend to resonate off of defining features on the aircraft, such as the engine inlets or vertical or horizontal stabilizers, creating a large radar return that can be easily detected.